kaishin/swift-trending-bitbar/README.md

 Then you can either:

 * _Option 1_: Drop the `swift-trending.15m.swift` file in your BitBar plugin directly.
-* _Option 2_: Click the link below:
+* _Option 2_: Open this lins link in your browser: `bitbar://openPlugin?title=Swift%20Trending&src=https://raw.githubusercontent.com/kaishin/bitbar-plugins/master/Dev/GitHub/swift-trending.15m.swift`

-<a href="bitbar://openPlugin?title=Swift%20Trending&src=https://raw.githubusercontent.com/kaishin/bitbar-plugins/master/Dev/GitHub/swift-trending.15m.swift">Install Plugin</a>

 ## Settings